Released: 30 November 1970 (UK), 27 November 1970 (US)

 The production features Bobby Keys and Jim Price on saxophone and trumpet respectively, virtually reprising parts they had played on Delaney & Bonnie’s ‘Coming Home’, featuring Eric Clapton.
 ‘Coming Home’ is perhaps the closest musical predecessor for ‘Wah-Wah’, showing that Harrison had moved on from being influenced by Lennon and McCartney and was learning from his new peers.

-On 17 August 1970 Phil Spector wrote a letter to Harrison in which he outlined his thoughts on the first mix of the All Things Must Pass album.
-He gave specific suggestions on 14 songs, and an overview of how he envisaged the final release sounding.
+On 17 August 1970 Phil Spector wrote a letter to Harrison in which he outlined his thoughts on early mixes of the All Things Must Pass album.
+He gave specific suggestions for 18 of the songs, plus an overview of how he envisaged the final release sounding.

 This still needs some bridge, and perhaps a Bobby Keyes [sic] solo.
 Also needs lead vocal and background voices.